jquense/uncontrollable/README.md

 - `propHandlerHash`: define the pairs of prop/handlers you want to be uncontrollable eg. `{ value: 'onChange'}`
 - `methods`: since uncontrollable wraps your component in another component, methods are not immediately assessible. you can proxy them through by providing the names of the methods you want to continue to expose.

-For ever prop you indicate as uncontrollable, the returned component will also accept an initial, `default` value for that prop.
+For every prop you indicate as uncontrollable, the returned component will also accept an initial, `default` value for that prop.
 For example, `open` can be left uncontrolled but the initial value can be set via `defaultOpen={true}` if we want it to start open.

 ```js
     var uncontrollable =  require('uncontrollable');